Protected goods

 Since 2022, funding projects have been processed via a new digital platform (DFP).
 However, the fact that the platform did not function smoothly until the end of 2024 resulted in a situation where funding projects were applied for but not yet approved by the end of the project term.

-"KalkMon" - Biodiversity Fund
+KalkMon - Biodiversity Fund

-In addition, the monitoring of lynx, capercaillie, Ural owl, golden eagle, FFH butterflies, deadwood beetles, stone crayfish, rock ptarmigan and amphibians from WIBI VI species monitoring were transferred to this funding project.
+In spring 2024, work began on the KalkMon funding project with two workshops together with the Gesäuse National Park and the Dürrenstein-Lassingtal Wilderness Area.
+Four work contracts were concluded for the following survey projects, all of which promise interesting results.
+In addition, the monitoring of lynx, capercaillie, Ural owl, golden eagle, FFH butterflies, deadwood beetles, stone crayfish, rock ptarmigan, and amphibians from the WIBI VI species monitoring program was transferred to this funding project.